jletienne-evolytics/capstone_1/03_test.md

 # What if you failed

-If you failed, just don't blame yourself.
-Matter of  yourself.
-Blame your alarm clock, blame your broken keyboard.
-Blame the lunar calendar.
-Whatever you do don't blame yourself, it's not your fault.
-The coffee was cold this morning
+If you failed, it's okay stay patient.

 If you failed, you don't get 200, there's no data being returned in the terminal.
-Just reach out to Gabby Lopez or Kate Marxkors.
+Just reach out for help.
+You're almost there
-No one needs to do go through this alone!

-[serious] In all seriousness, they can be your guiding spirit animals.
+[serious] It's likely a small blocker that's obvious in hindsight, that's normal.
+Keep trying :)